How much does it cost to study in Germany?

 4. Placement fees : varies

-May vary based on the number of applications; there are no fees for private university applicants.
+May vary based on the number of applications and or applying for private university.

 5. Visa fee : 75 EUR (Payable at the German Embassy)